prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, enforcedLabelLimit specifies a global limit on the number
+<p>enforcedLabelLimit when defined specifies a global limit on the number
 of labels per sample.
 The value overrides any <code>spec.labelLimit</code> set by ServiceMonitor, PodMonitor, Probe objects unless <code>spec.labelLimit</code> is greater than zero and less than <code>spec.enforcedLabelLimit</code>.</p>